Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 ms.assetid: b1e10b79-f75e-4605-aecd-eed64873e2d3
 ---

-# Get started with cloud development using the Azure libraries for Java
+# Get started with cloud development using Java on Azure

 This guide walks you through setting up a development environment for Azure development in Java.
 You'll then create some Azure resources and connect them to to perform some basic tasks, like uploading a file or deploying a web application.
 When you're done, you'll be ready to start using Azure services in your own Java applications.